A. C. Miller (politician): Political career

 At the time of his election, Miller was secretary of the Workers Party branch in Williston, a fact that was first reported by the Daily Worker and quickly picked up on by the local press.
 During his tenure, Miller introduced a resolution calling on the U.S. government to establish "full diplomatic and commercial relations" with the Soviet Union.
 He also sponsored legislation to ratify the Child Labor Amendment and institute a progressive income tax.

 Although he was renominated on the newly-organized Farmer–Labor ballot line in 1926, he was defeated in the general election by a margin of seven to one.
 He tried again in 1928, 1930, 1936 and 1938, all unsuccessfully.
 He also ran for State Senate in 1932, during which he organized 2,000 farmers in Williams county to advocate for a plan to fix the price of wheat, a proposal that was supported by former lieutenant governor Usher L. Burdick.

 Communist Party politics

 In 1927, shortly after the death of Communist Party Executive Secretary C. E. Ruthenberg, party leaders James P. Cannon and William Weinstone criticized the organization for not capitalizing on Miller's victory further, which they viewed as a missed opportunity to build up the party in North Dakota.

 Miller was active in the Communist Party as late as August 1928.
-That December, he wrote a letter to the The Militant (the official organ of the Trotskyist Communist League of America) in which he criticized the Communist Party for its unfair treatment of oppositional factions, which led to his expulsion from the party.
+That December, he wrote a letter to The Militant (the official organ of the Trotskyist Communist League of America) in which he criticized the Communist Party for its unfair treatment of oppositional factions, which led to his expulsion from the party.
 He was in turn suspended from the Communist League in 1930 for running for State House on the Republican ticket.